skeema/skeema/doc/options.md

 ### reuse-temp-schema

-Commands | *all*
+Commands | diff, push, pull, lint
 --- | :---
 **Default** | false
 **Type** | boolean
 **Restrictions** | none

-If false, each Skeema operation will create a temporary schema, perform some DDL operations in it (including creating empty versions of tables), drop those tables, and then drop the temporary schema.
-If true, the step to drop the temporary schema is skipped, and then subsequent operations will re-use the existing schema.

-This option most likely does not impact the list of privileges required for Skeema's user, since CREATE and DROP privileges will still be needed on the temporary schema to create or drop tables within the schema.
+When using the default of [workspace=temp-schema](#workspace), this option controls how to clean up temporary workspace schemas.
+See [the FAQ](faq.md#no-reliance-on-sql-parsing) for background on temporary workspace schemas.

+If false, the temporary workspace schema is dropped once it is no longer needed.
+If true, the schema will be kept in place, but will be emptied of tables.

+This option has no effect with other values of the [workspace](#workspace) option, such as [workspace=docker](#workspace).

 ### safe-below-size